SAP/olingo-jpa-processor-v4/jpa-tutorial/Tutorials/Introduction/Introduction.md

 ![Database Tables ](Model/DBTable.png)

 Now we can start with the first series of tutorial about [using Metadata generation](../Metadata/1-0-Overview.md).
-Later you can learn in a second series of tutorial [how to retrieve data](../RetrieveData/2-0-Preparation.md).
-Last, but not least, we will see how to [manipulate data](../ChangeData/3-0-Preparation.md).
+Later you can learn in a second series of tutorial [how to retrieve data](../RetrieveData/2-0-Overview.md).
+Last, but not least, we will see how to [manipulate data](../ChangeData/3-0-Overview.md).
+In addition there are documents handling some [special topics](../SpecialTopics/4-0-Overview.md).